TonyHill26/LevelUp/content/authors/tony-hill/_index.md

 - Core team
 ---

-Dr. Tony Hill was formerly a teacher in the North East before, in the 1970s, pursuing a career in the software industry.
+Tony Hill was formerly a teacher in the North East before, in the 1970s, pursuing a career in the software industry.
 He went on to become Chief Executive Officer of Micro Focus, leading the company to a successful float on the London Stock Exchange in 2005.

-Since retiring, he has earned a PhD in mathematics - his second! - at Kings College London.
+Since retiring, he has earned a PhD in mathematics - his second! - at King's College London.

-Having grown up on a council estate and being the first in his family to attend university, Dr. Hill is passionate about widening participation in higher education.
-He hopes that the Levelling Up scheme will provide support to a new generation of students from under-represented backgrounds.
+Having grown up on a council estate and being the first in his family to attend university, Tony is passionate about widening participation in higher education.
+He hopes that the Levelling Up scheme will provide support to a new generation of students from underserved backgrounds.

-Aside from mathematics and philanthropy, Dr. Hill is also a keen long-distance runner and walker.
-In 2014, he became a "Centurion" after walking 100 miles in under 24 hours!
+Aside from mathematics and philanthropy, Tony is also a keen runner and long-distance walker.
+In 2014, he became a “Centurion” after walking 100 miles in under 24 hours!

-Contact Tony at {{< cloakemail "tonyhill1729@gmail.com" >}}
+Contact Tony at {{< cloakemail "tony.hill@levellingupstem.co.uk" >}}